barumau/pandunia/eng/110_lexibina.md

     ____________
     =    susese      'go well, succeed'

-Note that these prefixes are used only in compound words that really mean the sum their parts.
+Note that these internatioal prefixes are used only in compound words that really mean the sum their parts.
 Fossilized words whose meanings are no longer the sum of their parts, like *evolution* (originally 'rolling out') and *revolution* (originally 'rolling back'), are not compound words in Pandunia.